Head lice and nits

 Medicated lotions or sprays

-They may recommend using medicated lotions and sprays.
+If wet combing has not worked or is not suitable, you could try a medicated lotion or spray.
 These kill head lice in all types of hair, and you can buy them from pharmacies, supermarkets or online.

 Head lice should die within a day.
 Some lotions and sprays come with a comb to remove dead lice and eggs.